- Rob Zombie

 - Release Date

-Some abrasive and awful people have a deadly encounter with a group of even more abrasive and awful people in Rob Zombie’s31.
+Some abrasive and awful people have a deadly encounter with a group of even more abrasive and awful people in Rob Zombie’s 31, another of the director’s obvious inspired-by-Tobe-Hooper efforts.
 Audiences familiar with the heavy-metal-singer-turned-filmmaker’s body of work know this description could apply to almost any of his films.
 What’s the difference this time around?
 The sheer number of killer clowns, mostly.
-The writer-director has been exploring clown-faced and masked killers since his debut of House of 1000 Corpses in 2003, featuring Sid Haig’s clowny Captain Spaulding, continuing into The Devil’s Rejects (2005) and his remake Halloween (2007), right on through to Lords of Salem (2013).
+The writer-director has been exploring clown-faced and masked killers since his debut of House of 1000 Corpses in 2003, featuring Sid Haig’s clowny Captain Spaulding, continuing in The Devil’s Rejects (2005) and his remake Halloween (2007), right on through to The Lords of Salem (2013).
 In Zombie’s latest sideshow-of-a-movie, a band of unsuspecting carnies must survive an arena of death filled with bizzaro killers in white greasepaint, all as part of a Halloween night survival game presided over by faux-aristocratic bigwigs.

 At this point, if you’ve seen one Rob Zombie film, you’ve seen them all.
 Most of them take place in the 1970s and contain a soundtrack comprised of Southern rock.
-The camerawork looks grainy and shaky; he lights most sets with neon blues and reds; and the editing cuts away from the action, as though we’re not supposed to see what’s happening or to whom.
+His trailer park aesthetic employees camerawork that looks grainy and shaky; he lights most sets with neon blues and reds; and the editing cuts away from the action, as though we’re not supposed to see what’s happening or to whom.
 Sheri Moon Zombie, the director’s wife, usually leads his casts, and he parades her around in skimpy outfits alongside a procession of cult figures familiar to genre fans (Haig, Dee Wallace, Meg Foster, Ken Foree, etc.).
 As a writer, his dialogue is comprised of clichés abound, while even the most foul-mouthed of us grow tired of hearing his coarse overuse of the F-word and C-word.
-And he borrows endlessly from Tobe Hooper’s The Texas Chainsaw Massacre (1974), hence his obsession with masked psychos.
+And he borrows endlessly from Hooper’s The Texas Chain Saw Massacre (1974), hence his obsession with masked psychos.

 The survivors include Venus (Meg Foster), the carny Madame; the scantily clad Charly (Sheri Moon Zombie); a lively Jamaican, Panda (Lawrence Hilton-Jacobs); the tough Levon (Kevin Jackson); and a cocky performer, Roscoe (Jeff Daniel Phillips).
 The bigwigs have given these remaining five survival odds, mostly unfavorable toward the women, and soon our would-be heroes learn they have 12 hours to survive “the most violent deaths imaginable” in a deadly course.
 Once the game starts, gimmicky killers known as “Heads” stalk our carny friends.
 For example, there’s Sick-Head (Pancho Moler), a Spanish-speaking dwarf who dresses as if Adolf Hitler were a clown.